 A new puppy is no different from a newborn baby: Both are helpless, both are dependent on you, and both are a huge distraction to the driver.
 As a dog owner, when it comes to car safety the legal obligations are less onerous than for transporting children, but the dangers are similar.

 In the case of an emergency stop, an unsecured puppy becomes a mobile missile with the potential to fly through the windscreen with devastating consequences.
-Ultimately, how you transport a new dog is up to you, but responsible owners make sure it is done in the safest possible way for all involved.
+Ultimately, how you transport a new puppy home in the car is up to you, but responsible owners make sure it is done in the safest possible way for all involved.

 The options for bringing a new puppy home include: